-Studies in the area of qualitative data analysis have produced many software tools intended to the social and human sciences to both construct theories from field data while explaining field data in parallel (Hilbert & Redmiles, 2000).
-Many of these tools address the need for supporting the transcription of raw data into sequences of encoded events, for example, Dismal (Ritter & Larkin, 1994), NVivo, INTERACT, InfoScope, MORAE, and MacVisSTA.
+In the area of qualitative data analysis, many of software tools address the need for supporting the transcription of raw data into sequences of encoded events, for example, Dismal (Ritter and Larkin, 1994, Ritter and Wood, 2005), NVivo, INTERACT, InfoScope, MORAE, MarShapa (Sanderson et al., 1994), and MacVisSTA.
 As such, these tools relate to our collection system as described in Section 3.1.
-Among these tools, MacVisSTA (Rose, Quek, & Shi, 2004) particularly relates to this aspect of our work in that it supports merging multimodal data into a common timeline.
+Among these tools, MacVisSTA (Rose et al., 2004) particularly relates to this aspect of our work in that it supports merging multimodal data into a common timeline.

-At the symbolic level-also called transcript level in these studies-tools like Theme (Magnusson, 2000) support the automatic discovery of temporal patterns based on statistical properties.
+At the symbolic level-also called transcript level in some studies-tools like Theme (Magnusson, 2000) support the automatic discovery of temporal patterns based on statistical properties.
 We consider our tool complementary to these tools because our tool helps find symbolic pattern based on the meaning they have to the analyst rather than on their statistical properties.
 In the car-driving example, our symbols of interest are not particularly frequent or infrequent nor do they obey pre-assumed statistical laws.

-HyperRESEARCH appears to be the only qualitative data analysis tool that supports the validation of hypothetic theories through rule-based "expert system" techniques (Hesse-Biber, Dupuis, & Kinder, 2001).
+HyperRESEARCH appears to be the only qualitative data analysis tool that supports the validation of hypothetic theories through rule-based expert system techniques (Hesse-Biber et al., 2001).
 We find HyperRESEARCH's underlying principles for theory building very similar to ours.
 It, however, does not focus on temporal semantics and does not offer symbolic timeline visualization facilities to support activity modeling.
-Its rule engine also does not exploit elaborated semantics defined in an ontology, as apposed to our solution based on SPARQL and RDF Schemas.
+Its rule engine also does not exploit elaborated hierarchical semantics defined in an ontology, as apposed to our solution based on SPARQL and RDF Schemas.

-The other related research area, Trace-Based Reasoning (TBR) (Cordier, Mascret, & Mille, 2009) comes from the domain of knowledge representation, and more precisely from Case-Based Reasoning (CBR) (Aamodt & Plaza, 1994).
+The other related research area, Trace-Based Reasoning (TBR) (Cordier et al., 2009) comes from the domain of knowledge representation, and more precisely from Case-Based Reasoning (CBR) (Aamodt and Plaza, 1994).
 CBR consists of helping users solve new problems by adapting solutions that have helped them solve previous problems.
-TBR extends CBR in that it seeks to retrieve useful cases as episodes from the stream of an activity trace (Mille, 2006).
+TBR extends CBR to retrieve useful cases as episodes from the stream of an activity trace (Mille, 2006).
 Our work relates to TBR because both address the question of modeling and representing a stream of activity for future usage.
-In particular, we pull lessons from the work of Settouti, Prié, Mille, and Marty (2006) that implemented a trace-based system to support the management and the transformation of traces.
-TBR has been used to implement companions that provide assistance to the user based upon previous usage (e.g., Cram, Fuchs, Prié, & Mille, 2008), or to support reflexive learning by providing the users with a dynamic display of his passed activity (Ollagnier-Beldame, 2006).
-Our work is the first that uses TBR to help a user (the analyst) understand the activity of another user (the subject).
+In particular, we pull lessons from the work of Settouti, Prié, Marty, and Mille (2009) that implemented a trace-based system to support the management and the transformation of traces.
+TBR has been used to implement companions that provide assistance to the user based upon previous usage

+(e.g., Cram et al., 2008), or to support reflexive learning by providing the users with a dynamic display of his passed activity (Ollagnier-Beldame, 2006).
+As opposed to these works, our work helps a user (the analyst) understand the activity of another user (the subject).
 So doing, our work brings principles of qualitative data analysis to TBR and brings TBR techniques to address problems of quantitative data analysis.